Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 \subsection{Quasilinear Schr\"odinger flows in 1D: local solutions}

 The most general form for a quasilinear Schr\"odinger flow in one space dimension is

 with a metric $g$ which is a real valued function and a source term $N$ which is a complex valued smooth function of its arguments.
 Here smoothness is interpreted in the real sense.
 But if $g$ and $N$ are analytic, then they can also be thought of as separately (complex) analytic functions of $u$ and $\bu$.
-This is the interpretation we use in the present paper.
+This is the interpretation that is employed in the present paper.

 In parallel we consider the simpler problem